mohsenfor/cities-emotions-networked-public/README.md

-#cities, emotions and networked publics
+#cities, emotions and networked publics.

 for #MahsaAmini twitter movement, the project Analyzed 400,000 tweets using NLP tools to categorize emotions (e.g., hope, anger) and awareness themes (e.g., police brutality).